vedang-patil-23/Shop-Management-System/README.md

 ## License

-This project is part of an assignment/project submission.
+This project is part of a project submission.